-Mexico is a country with great culture and history.
-In fact, Mexico ranks first in the Americas in the number of UNESCO World Heritage Sites.
-Key industries in Mexico include automotive, crude oil, energy, mining, agriculture, livestock and tourism.
-In fact, Mexico is one of the most-visited countries in the world.
-Whether you're looking to partner with an existing business in Mexico or simply looking to reach Mexican customers using a website here are few important considerations for targeting a Mexican Audience.
+Mexico is a country with a great culture and history.
+With the most UNESCO World Heritage Sites in the Americas, Mexico is one of the world's most visited countries.
+Key industries in Mexico include automotive, crude oil, energy, mining, agriculture, livestock, and tourism.
+Whether you're looking to partner with an existing business in Mexico or looking to reach Mexican customers, here are few important considerations for targeting a Mexican Audience.

 Mexico has the largest Spanish-speaking population globally, with over 114 million native speakers (over 92 percent of the total population).
 Additionally, over six million residents still speak indigenous languages.
 Like the United States, Mexico does not have a de jure official language.
 However, Spanish is the dominant language and used by the government throughout the country.